 Gannets breed at 24 places around the coast, including many islands.
-There are two colonies where people go to see thousands of birds up close:
+There are three colonies where people go to see hundreds or thousands of birds up close:

 - Cape Kidnappers.
 This rocky headland is in Hawke’s Bay.
 Birds started breeding here about 1880.

 - Muriwai Beach.
 The first birds arrived here, near Auckland, from a nearby island in 1979.